 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Cows are one of the most important livestock animals, if not the most important, in the entire world!
-Billions of people, and other animals, depend upon cows for milk, butter, meat, hide and other products.
+Billions of people and some other animals depend upon cows for milk, butter, meat, hide and other products.

 BASIC NUTRITIONAL NEEDS OF COWS

 Pastureland.
 The best food for most cows is fresh pasture land grasses.
-Rye, wheat, oats and others work very well.
+Rye, wheat, oats and other grasses work very well.
 Cows are versatile animals and will convert other grasses and herbs into food for human beings, but pasture land is best.

 Balancing their nutrition.
-Pasture has the added advantage that the cow can choose which field or area to graze in.
-This is important, as cows are somewhat able to balance their body chemistry if they are given enough area in which to graze.
-Soils differ and so does the mineral content of the grass.
-Cows are very good at mixing different types of grasses and environments to balance themselves daily.
-This is why cows should be allowed a free reign of a large pasturing area, ideally.
+Pasture has the added advantage that the cow can choose in which field or area to graze.
+This is important because cows are very able to balance their body chemistry by mixing grasses if they are given enough area in which to graze.
+So if possible, give cows a large area in which to roam.

-Mix your water if it is poor.
-Sometimes a poor quality well water can be mixed for the cows with a better quality water, and this is much easier for the cows to tolerate.
+At times, a poor quality well water can be mixed with a better quality water, and this is much easier for the cows to tolerate.

 Corn and other seeds or grains.
 The least desirable food for cows is grain, such as corn.
 This, unfortunately, is what is fed to most cows today to fatten them for market.
 This is a bad habit.
 It puts on fat because it is the wrong food for the cow.
 It may produce a good steak with marbling, but it is not the best meat.
 The best is that produced by pasture land feeding, bar none.